ejconlon/blanks/README.md

 It's a pain to track de Bruijn indices yourself to implement capture-avoiding subsititution, so this library provides some wrappers that help.
-One of the best libraries for this is
-<https://hackage.haskell.org/package/bound bound>, which uses a clever representation to make
-these operations safe and fast.
+One of the best libraries for this is [bound](https://hackage.haskell.org/package/bound), which uses a clever representation to make these operations safe and fast.
 The tradeoff is that you have to define a 'Monad' instance for your expression functor, which in practice can be tricky.
 (It's even trickier to derive 'Eq' and 'Show'!)